HAND BALL! – Part of Law 12

-Law 12, “Fouls and Misconduct,” of the Laws of the Game, states that:
+Law 12, “Fouls and Misconduct,” of the IFAB Laws of the Game, states that:

-“A direct free kick is also awarded to the opposing team if a player… handles the ball deliberately (except for the goalkeeper within his own penalty area).”
+“A direct free kick is awarded [to the opposing team] if a player… handles the ball deliberately (except for the goalkeeper within his own penalty area).“

-“Handling the ball involves a deliberate act of a player making contact with the ball with his hand or arm.
-The referee must take the following into consideration:
+“Handling the ball involves a deliberate act of a player making contact with the ball with the hand or arm.
+The following must be considered:

 There are two significant points concerning application of the handling rule during the normal run of play.
 The first has to do with the parts of the body which contact the ball and the second has to do with the judgment of the Referee.

 The parts of the body subject to the handling rule are both the hands and the arms, extending from the tips of the fingers to the articulation of the shoulder.
 The fact that the ball may contact the hands or the arms during the course of the game is not sufficient, in and of itself, for a penalty to be called.
 In order for a violation to have occurred, the Referee (or Assistant Referee) must have seen the contact and must have judged that the contact was intentional (deliberate).

 In order to determine that the contact with the ball was intentional, the Referee uses two general criteria: